Dabblecraft2DevTeam/FlareBot-Docs/permissions.md

 `_perms group <name> link <role>` - This is how you can link a group to a specific Discord role.
 More info [here](#group-linking)<br/>

 ## Groups
-FlareBot doesn't go directly off roles, we instead use something called "groups", these groups can be given to a user and control which permissions people have.<br/>
+FlareBot doesn't go directly off roles, we instead use something called "groups", these groups can be given to a user and control which permissions people have.
+Negative permissions can be added to groups to negate default permissions or permissions from groups below it.<br/>

 You can create a new group with `_perms group <name> create` for example `_perms group Muted create`.<br/>
 You can delete a group with `_perms group <name> delete` for example `_perms group Muted delete`.<br/>